Leadership

 Send Email • (443)501-3484

 Dr. Banks is a native of Chicago, Illinois.
 He began his early childhood there until moving to the State of Maryland.
-He is the husband of Henri Boyd Banks, father of Raymond E. Banks Jr., and the son of Dorothy Banks-Kennedy and the late Coach Earl C. Banks, historical football coach and athletic director for Morgan State University, Baltimore, Maryland.
+He is the husband of Henri Boyd Banks, father of Raymond E. Banks Jr. (Marketta), grandfather of Raymond E. Banks III, and the son of the late Dorothy Banks-Kennedy and the late Coach Earl C. Banks, historical football coach and athletic director for Morgan State University, Baltimore, Maryland.

-Dr. Banks attended junior and senior high school in the Baltimore City Public School System where he excelled in student affairs and athletics.
-He was inducted into the Athletic Hall of Fame for football and the school’s Hall of Fame for personal accomplishments at his high school, Baltimore City College of Baltimore, Maryland.
+Attending junior and senior high school in the Baltimore City Public School System where he excelled in student affairs and athletics, Dr. Banks was inducted into the Athletic Hall of Fame for football and the school’s Hall of Fame for personal accomplishments at Baltimore City College of Baltimore, Maryland.

-Dr. Banks matriculated at Maryland State College (now the University of Maryland Eastern Shore) where he received a Bachelor of Science degree in Industrial Arts.
+At Maryland State College (now University of Maryland Eastern Shore), Dr. Banks matriculated receiving a Bachelor of Science degree in Industrial Arts.
 He also received a Master of Arts degree in Theology from Saint Mary’s Seminary in Baltimore, Maryland and a Doctor of Ministry degree from United Theological Seminary in Dayton, Ohio.
 While there, he was in the final class of Proctor Fellows, under the tutelage of the late Dr. Samuel D. Proctor.

-Dr. Banks has also studied at the Community College of Baltimore, now Baltimore City Community College, Morgan State University, University of Baltimore, Johns Hopkins University in Columbia, Maryland and the Community College of Baltimore County in Hunt Valley, Maryland.
+Dr. Banks has also studied at the Community College of Baltimore (now Baltimore City Community College), Morgan State University, University of Baltimore, the Johns Hopkins University in Columbia, Maryland, and the Community College of Baltimore County in Hunt Valley, Maryland.

 While serving as an itinerant elder in the African Methodist Episcopal Church (AME), Dr. Banks pastored the following churches: